RESEARCH STARTER

 The growth of Reykjavík's newly diverse economy was spurred dramatically by the Icelandic government's 1992 entry into a free trade agreement between the European Free Trade Association (EFTA) and the European Union (EU).
 The key factor underlying Reykjavík's growing prosperity over the past several years has been the Icelandic government's systematic privatization of the economy, most notably in the banking and financial services sectors.
 The government's moves toward privatization, liberalization, deregulation, and tax reform spurred a significant increase in both domestic and foreign private investment in the capital area.

-Another important force driving Reykjavík's economy is the emergence of its tourism industry, which now represents one of the capital's fastest-growing sectors and the most significant export industry.
-According to the Statistics Iceland, in 2022, travel and tourism directly contributed 6.1 percent of the Icelandic gross domestic product (GDP).
+Another key factor driving Reykjavík's economy is the growth of its tourism industry, which has become one of the capital's fastest-growing sectors and the largest export industry.
+According to Statistics Iceland, the tourism sector's contribution to Iceland's GDP reached an all-time high of 8.8 percent in 2023, up from 6.1 percent in 2022.

-According to Statistics Iceland, in 2021, tourism accounted for 17 percent of the total value of exports of goods and services; manufacturing products accounted for 32 percent; and marine products accounted for 24 percent.
-Industrial supplies accounted for 29 percent of the total value of imports in Iceland during the same year; capital goods were 22 percent, and consumer goods were 16 percent.
+According to Statistics Iceland, in 2022, tourism accounted for 26 percent of the total value of exports of goods and services; manufacturing products accounted for 43.9 percent; and marine products contributed 34.9 percent.
+Regarding imports, industrial supplies represented 27.8 percent of the total value; capital goods (excluding transport) were 22.6 percent; and consumer goods comprised 13 percent.

 The availability of sustainable geothermal energy to power the aluminum industry has led many to predict that aluminum will play a key role in Reykjavík's financial future.